Financial-Times/public-organisations-api/README.md

 # Public API for Organisation (public-organisation-api)
 __Provides a public API for Organisation stored in a Neo4J graph database__

+Organisations are being migrated to be served from the new [Public Concepts API](https://github.com/Financial-Times/public-concepts-api) and as such this API will eventually be deprecated.
+From July 2018 requests to this service will be redirected via the concepts api then transformed to match the existing contract and returned.

 ## Build & deployment etc:
 _NB You will need to create a tagged release in order to build
 * [Build and Deploy](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/apps-deployment/job/public-organisations-api-auto-deploy/)